Energy transitions and colonialism

 Although certain Western governments portray themselves as pro-environment by banning fracking within their borders and setting carbon emission-reduction targets, they offer substantial support to their multinationals corporations to exploit shale resources in their former colonies, something that France did with Total in Algeria.
 Displacing the costs of such a destructive industry from North to South is one strategy of imperialist capital in which environmental racism is wedded to energy colonialism.

-Transitions to renewable energy can be extractivist in nature.
+Transitions to renewable energy can also be extractivist in nature.
 Two examples from North Africa show how energy colonialism is reproduced in the form of green grabbing.
 The Ouarzazate Solar Plant was launched in 2016, and was praised to be the largest solar plant in the world.
 But scratching under the surface reveals a gloomy picture.
 First, the plant was installed on the land of Amazigh agro-pastoralist communities without their approval and consent.
 Second, this mega-project is controlled by private interests and has been financed through $9 billion worth of debt.
 Third, the project is not as “green” as its proponents claim it to be.
 It requires extensive use of water to cool and clean the solar panels.
 In a semi-arid region like Ouarzazate, diverting water from drinking and agriculture can be fatal to the locals.
 The same is true for the Tunur Solar Project in Tunisia, which delivers low-cost power to Western Europe while depriving Tunisians from much needed energy.
 Familiar colonial schemes are being rolled out in front of our eyes: the unrestricted flow of cheap natural resources (including solar energy) from the South to the North, while Western Europe fortifies itself to prevent human beings from reaching its shores.

 A green and just transition must fundamentally transform and decolonize our global economic system, which is not fit for purpose at the social, ecological, and even biological level.
 It also necessitates an overhauling of the production and consumption patterns that are energy-intensive and utterly wasteful, especially in the global North.
 We need to break away from the imperial and racialized (as well as gendered) logic of externalizing costs that if left unchallenged, only generate green colonialism and a further pursuit of extractivism and exploitation (of nature and labor) for a supposedly green agenda.
 The fight for climate justice and a just transition needs to acknowledge the different responsibilities and vulnerabilities of the North and South.
 Ecological and climate reparations must be paid to countries in the South that are the hardest hit by climate change and have been locked by global capitalism in a predatory extractivism.